Abando/esupa/README.rst

 Esupa
 =====

-Esupa is a free software `licensed under the Apache License`_ meant to handle collection of attendee data and payment for events that are just big enough for Google Forms and manual deposits being insufficient.
+Esupa is an inactive free software `licensed under the Apache License`_ meant to handle collection of attendee data and payment for events that are just big enough for Google Forms and manual deposits being insufficient.

-It's created for Abando_, an annual event in Brazil, but I hope this can be universally useful.
+It's created for Abando_, an annual event in Brazil, in the hopes that this can be universally useful.

 The name stands for **Event Subscription and Payment**.